pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 You will be asked to select a site template to use.
 Choose ‘default’.

-This sets up a skeleton website in the current folder and sets up a development database.
-Once that finishes, you should have a directory tree that looks something like this:
+This sets up a skeleton website in the current folder and a development database.
+Once the command finishes, you should have a directory tree like this:

 ```text
 ├── experiments